• Home

 2. Encourage Healthy Activities: Support sports, arts, volunteering.

-4. Teach Refusal & Exit Skills: Prepare kids for real-life scenarios.
+5. Teaching Refusal & Exit Skills: Prepare kids for real-life scenarios.

-5. Consistently Enforce Consequences: Be fair, predictable, and calm.
+6. Consistently Enforce Consequences: Be fair, predictable, and calm.

-6. Stay Connected: Stay interested in your child’s friends and routines.
+7. Stay Connected: Stay interested in your child’s friends and routines.

-7. Prioritise Sleep: Poor sleep increases risky choices.
+8. Prioritise Sleep: Poor sleep increases risky choices.

-8. Model Behavior: Demonstrate healthy habits and transparent communication about family risks.
+9. Model Behavior: Demonstrate healthy habits and transparent communication about family risks.

-9. Spot Early Warnings: Address changes in mood or activity promptly.
+10. Spot Early Warnings: Address changes in mood or activity promptly.

 Facing Substance Normalisation with Confidence

-The era of pro-cannabis messaging and normalised substance use can feel overwhelming for parents.
-However, evidence shows that parental influence on addiction has a significant and measurable impact.
+However, evidence shows that parental influence on potential engagement and or addiction has a significant and measurable impact.
 By staying present, honest, and proactive, you can help protect your child—even if there’s a family history of addiction.

 Prevention isn’t just possible; it’s highly effective.